 Interested parties are invited to submit their works via this link.
 The closing date is 30 September, 2016 and the winner will be selected in October (dates to be announced soon).

 Golden Village Multiplex has opened the much awaited, renovated Golden Village Tiong Bahru.
 The refurbished cinema has five halls and comes fully equipped with 789 green Grandeur cinemaOn June 21, 2016 / By Nookmag

 Golden Village Multiplex has opened the much awaited, renovated Golden Village Tiong Bahru.
 The refurbished cinema has five halls and comes fully equipped with 789 green Grandeur cinema seats and 11 handicapped seats.
+Some renown home remodeling contractors did some of their greatest work in these halls.
 These spacious seats come with ergonomic features that make movie watching a comfortable experience.
 Its cinema halls are also equipped with Induction Loop, a technology that makes it easier for hearing impaired individuals to fully appreciate a movie’s audio.

 Aspiring to deliver an “Easy, Express and Efficient” movie experience, GV Tiong Bahru comes with Automated Ticketing Machines that make it quick and hassle-free for cinemagoers to purchase tickets and food using their credit cards, pre-paid cards or cash.
 Patrons who have booked online can enter movie halls using Quick Tix®, a QR code sent to their mobile phones which can be scanned at the cinema’s two-lane auto gate.
 There is also a dedicated express pick-up counter for food and beverage which have been pre-ordered online.